 “Once you’re off work, you’re on an island!
 It’s so beautiful during the summer time.
-One of my favorite pastimes was hammocking in the woods or along the beach with my friends, and the bar scene is super fun if you’re over 21.
+One of my favorite pastimes was hammocking in the woods (a reminder, overnight hammocking is not allowed on Mackinac Island) or along the beach with my friends, and the bar scene is super fun if you’re over 21.
 It’s impossible not to make friends.
 You’ll find yourself growing into who you are as you fall into friend groups that you didn’t see coming.”

 A summer job on Mackinac Island is less about what you’re doing than where you’re doing it.
 Christina Eckrich could have worked at a Starbucks anywhere last summer.
 But working at a Starbucks on Mackinac Island was like living in a paradise full of fudge, flowers and adventure.

 The University of Akron student loved sitting by the water after work and watching the boats with friends.

 “Mackinac Island is the best place to live and work because there is a wide variety of jobs and over 100 miles of trails to explore,” said Christina, who plans to return to the island this summer as a manager.
 “You can never do enough adventuring while on Mackinac.”

 Now is the time to apply for summer jobs on the island, since many restaurants, hotels, shops and attractions are hiring.
 Here’s a partial list of jobs that are now open: